ashawkey/note/writings/examples.md

 * In this section, we briefly summarize A, and then describe how we extend it to B.
 * We emphasize that what is common across this line of work is not <any details of the particular methods> but <the appreciation of natural languages as a training signal>.
 [CLIP]
+* Our goal is ....
+In the following, we discuss the main components of our method.
+First, ...
+(See Sec~\ref{}).
+Next, ...
+Finally, ....

+### Experiments

+* The improvements potentially come from the design of ... in our method, which can act as a ...
+*